crs4/bbmri-it-school-tutorials/11-final-project/README.md

 Open [this dedicated page](./task-3.1/README.md) for complete instructions.

-## Task 3.2: verify connection between Locator and Bridgehead
+## Task 3.2: Generate FHIR resources for the Bridgehead

-At this point, verify that the Sample Locator and your Bridgehead are communicating.

 Open [this dedicated page](./task-3.2/README.md) for complete instructions.

-## Task 3.3: extract organization data from Directory
+## Task 3.3: Load FHIR resources into the Bridgehead

-Now you need to implement a script to extract organization data from Directory.

 Open [this dedicated page](./task-3.3/README.md) for complete instructions.

-## Task 3.4: extract data from your BIMS and transform it to FHIR
+## Task 3.4: Query the Locator

-Implement a script to extract data from your BIMS and transform it to FHIR, serialized as JSON.

 Open [this dedicated page](./task-3.4/README.md) for complete instructions.

-## Task 3.5: import JSON FHIR into BlazeStore
+## Task 3.5: add support for updates

-At this stage, import your FHIR data into the BlazeStore, where the Bridgehead can access it and query it.
+Make your ETL process idempotent and extend it to deal with updates to your collections.

 Open [this dedicated page](./task-3.5/README.md) for complete instructions.

-## Task 3.6: execute test query

-Your integration should be complete and operational now, with the full ETL process loading sample metadata into the BlazeStore and making it accessible to the Bridgehead and thus the Sample Locator.
-Let's run some queries to see how it works.

-Open [this dedicated page](./task-3.6/README.md) for complete instructions.

-## Task 3.7: dealing with updates

-Make your ETL process idempotent and extend it to deal with updates to your collections.

-Open [this dedicated page](./task-3.7/README.md) for complete instructions.

 # Automation